Originally adopted February 2011. Current version adopted November 2021. Next review, November 2024.

 Section 7.
 Lost and damaged materials

 Materials that are returned after considered lost by the Library will have the cost of the materials removed from the account and the maximum fines for each item reinstated.
-The $5 processing fee for each item will remain on the record.

 Materials returned in condition considerably worse than when checked out will be assessed for damage charges.
 This includes, but is not limited to, items returned with parts missing (discs, book jackets, music CD covers, etc.), damage that is unrepairable, damage that makes an item unusable and damage beyond normal wear and tear.
 If the damage makes the item unusable, the Library may charge the borrower the entire cost of the item.
 If the damage is due to a lost piece, the staff will attempt to contact the person and retrieve the lost piece.
 After thirty days, if the piece is not returned, the staff will assess whether the item can be continued to be used without the piece.
 If it can, a smaller amount than the full cost of the item may be charged; otherwise the borrower will be charged for the full price of replacement.

 Materials lost or damaged due to extraordinary events such as fire, tornado or flooding will not be charged to the borrower’s account.
 It is the responsibility of the account holder, however, to notify the Library immediately after the event and the loss of the materials.
+The Library may require a public safety or insurance report.

 Materials lost or damaged due to theft may not be charged to the borrower but the Library will require a copy of a police record reporting the theft or notification to insurance for recovery of stolen items in order to not be charged for the materials.